 Now with the information you have, it is time to decide whether to go for a foam or spring mattress.
 Spring mattresses usually have better airflow than foam mattresses, but you can get a memory foam mattress that also has great airflow.

-Foam mattresses are heavier and more expensive, and they offer much better support for regular people.
+Foam mattresses are heavier and offer much better support for regular people.
 While spring mattresses offer a bouncy and better support for people who weigh more, especially if they are stomach sleepers.
 Side sleepers tend to prefer foam mattresses as they offer great support, and they can release pressure better than spring mattresses.
 In addition, preference plays a critical factor in which material you may prefer more.
 According to a study done by ResearchGate, younger sleepers prefer memory foam mattresses, while older sleepers prefer the support of spring mattresses (3).

 Either way, if you are a heavy person that rather sleeps colder at night, innerspring mattresses might be a better option.
 But if you are looking for a softer and more pressure relief, and you do not mind the price, foam mattresses can make for excellent mattresses.